Liberia fights Ebola in capital, W. Africa toll tops 1,200

 However, the manufacturer of the drug, California-based Mapp Biopharmaceutical, has already said its scarce supplies have been exhausted.
 Officials have cautioned the public not to place too much hope in untested and scarce treatments.

-Fears of the disease and quarantine measures like military and police roadblocks have stopped farmers from reaching their fields, and as a result food output has dropped, raising fears that a famine could set in on top of the deadly illness.
+Fears of the disease and quarantine measures such as military and police roadblocks have stopped farmers from reaching their fields and food output has dropped, raising fears that a famine could set in on top of the deadly illness.

 "We think that even beyond the control of the outbreak there will be severe food shortage," said Gon Myers, WFP country director for Sierra Leone.
 The extra food deliveries would be trying to reach 400,000 people in Sierra Leone alone.